 - Invite new friends or followers to take an action.
 On Twitter, the most natural opportunity for this is inviting someone to subscribe to a blog or newsletter.

 Personal welcome messages don’t have to take long.
-With just a few friendly words, you could be building a foundation for a lasting relationship.
+With just a few friendly words, you could be building a foundation for a lasting relationship/network.
 Judging from the smile that stretched across my face after reading @GettyMuseum‘s personalized message to me, I realize that, hey, it really works.